 - In a large oven-proof skillet (12 inches like this one) over medium heat, heat the oil for 1 minute.
 Add the ground turkey, onion, peppers, jalapeño, and garlic.
 Sauté until browned and cooked through, breaking up with a spoon as you go– about 10 minutes.
 Stir in the rest of the chili ingredients, then reduce to medium-low heat.
 Cover and allow to simmer for 15 minutes.

 - Meanwhile, preheat the oven to 375°F (191°C).

-- Also meanwhile, whisk all of the cornbread ingredients together in a large bowl.
+- Also meanwhile, whisk all of the cornbread ingredients together in a large bowl including the optional corn.
 Remove the chili from heat and spread the cornbread batter on top.

 - Make Ahead Instructions: If you want to get started ahead of time, prepare the chili the day before, cover, and store in the fridge.
 Then, 30 minutes before dinner, place into your skillet, throw the cornbread batter on top, and bake as directed.

 - Special Tools: 12-inch Skillet and Glass Mixing Bowls